 She’s right, though.
 I’m a complete psycho.

-I make my way through nearby streets, now heading towards the port for no particular reason.
+I make my way through nearby streets, now wandering towards the port.
 I don’t know what is it about Hondarribia, but it awakens a strange nostalgia in me even though I never visited it before I settled in this area as a ghost.
 It has a peculiar charm, and it often smells like fish.
-I suppose that in the past they also brought to this town the whales they hunted in the wide open sea.
-It’s a bad idea to hunt whales, though, probably because there aren’t that many of them.
+I suppose that in the past they also hauled to this town the whales they hunted in the wide open sea.
+It’s a bad idea to hunt whales, though, probably because there are few of them.
 However, I have never seen ghost whales, so when they die they likely move on to the beyond immediately.
 That means that whales do not hold regrets.
 Maybe I should resent those thick bastards, then.
 I can’t connect with anyone who does anything else than just breathe in this world and doesn’t start piling up regrets immediately.

 Shit, I can’t deal with this constant rumination.
 How is Alazne going to feel about our relationship when she wakes up?
 I get the feeling that she’ll be distraught because she allowed someone to disturb her peace and isolation.
 Maybe she will feel unworthy of being looked at as warmly as I do.
 Maybe she believes she won’t be able to gather the strength to face me again, and that she will end up fucking up this relationship anyway, so it would be better to give up and never contact me again.
-I won’t be able to deal with that.
+That would kill me inside.
 I decide that if I don’t hear from Alazne in forty eight hours, I’ll head up to the rooftop of the highest building around and take a swan dive.
-Alazne loves that song, so when she ends up finding out, at least she’ll get the reference.
+My girlfriend loves that song, so when she ends up finding out, at least she’ll get the reference.

 The message says I had the best time yesterday.
 Thank you.
-She also sends me an animated drawing of two full lips kissing.
+She also sends me an animation of two full lips kissing.